james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 send you a quote for the install.
 Give it a title like "Custom Ubuntu server installation".

+## Terminology

+`TLD` - Stands for Top Level Domain.
+Usually people will want to be selling client sub-domains from a TLD, e.g for the domain `example` you might sell the prefix `name` to make `name.example`

+However, this is not always the case.
+You can also sell third level domains from a second level domain. e.g from the domain `it.net` you could sell the prefix `name` to mnake `name.it.net` - assuming you already own `it.net` :)

+Whether you are selling from a top, second or even third level domain, I will always refer to this parent domain as the `TLD`.
+In PyRar they are stored in the `zones` table.

+`SLD` - Stands for Second  Level Domain and refers to the client's sub-domain.
+In the examples above this would be `name.example` or `name.it.net`

+Again, I will always refer to your client's subdomains as `SLD`, even though they could be third level domains, or below.
+In PyRar they are stored in the `domains` table.

 # The Actual Install